Toyota RAV4 SUV

 At a glance

-"The Toyota RAV4 is a practical SUV with loads of standard equipment and a decent choice of engines."
+"The Toyota RAV4 is a well-equipped and practical SUV with a long warranty and economical engines."

 MPG, running costs & CO2

 Choose the front-wheel drive diesel for the lowest running costs

 There's a clear winner here, and it's the 2.0-litre diesel with front-wheel drive, which returns 57.6mpg with emits 127g/km of CO2, costing £110 in annual road tax.
 Unless you think you’ll need four-wheel drive or tow heavy trailers, it's the one we’d choose.
 Adding four-wheel drive reduces economy to 53.3mpg and puts emissions up to 137g/km, for road tax of £130 per year.
 Upgrade to the 2.2-litre diesel, which has four-wheel drive as standard, and you’ll see up to 49.6mpg with 149g/km of CO2 emissions for a £145 tax bill.
 The 2.0-litre petrol also has four-wheel drive and an automatic gearbox and delivers an unimpressive 39.2mpg and 167g/km of CO2.

 If you really want a petrol SUV the Mazda CX-5 is a far better bet, with more power and 47.1mpg along with 139g/km of CO2 emissions.
 The diesel is more economical than the RAV4 too, with up to 61.4mpg and CO2 of 119g/km, while even the powerful 173bhp four-wheel drive version gets 54.3mpg.

 The number of popular models crowding the small SUV market could harm values when the time comes to sell, but the RAV4's excellent reputation for reliability, along with its long warranty should allow it to hold on to a good proportion of its value.

 Lots of headroom and reclining rear seats make the RAV4 ideal for long trips